informalsystems/multisig/README.md

 ## Configure

 `multisig` uses a simple `config.toml` file expected to be found in the present working directory.
 A documented example file is provided in `data/config.toml`.
+Copy this example file to your current directory and modify it as necessary.

 You will need to: